Kathange/crawler_for_unsplash/README.md

 >>3. sliding window setup, can change number of strolls
 >><img src="images_for_README/img5.png" />
 >>
->>4. img class is different, you should find yours
+>>4. img class is different, you should find yours. limit variable can change number of images
 >><img src="images_for_README/img6.png" />